1 Introduction

 -

-Deribit shall not receive fees, commissions or any benefits, paid or provided from any other entity other than that end clients in relation to that specific activity; and
+Deribit shall not receive fees, commissions or any benefits, paid or provided from any other entity other than that end Clients in relation to that specific activity; and

 -